-How to Record Songs from a Vinyl Record to a Cassette Tape?
+How to Record Vinyl to Cassette

 The easiest way to transfer music from vinyl to cassette is to use a blank tape in a recorder.
 As the turntable produces sounds, you can record them directly with the other equipment.
 The best results occur when you have high-quality speakers connected to your system.

 If you want to transition your vinyl records to cassettes to enjoy the medium’s hi-fi benefits, you can follow the following steps to have a successful result.